-Mayor resigns after saying ice-fishing shanties would lead to prostitution
+Mayor resigns after saying ice-fishing shanties could lead to prostitution

 “It has been difficult for many for Hudson to be the butt of the joke, but the people of Hudson have a great sense of humor,” Kowalski said.
 “While I worry about the damage done to our city’s reputation in the short term, I know that our community has so much to offer and people will see it for how wonderful it truly is.”

 Shubert, who took office in 2019, did not respond to a request for further comment.
 His abrupt departure means Council President Chris Foster will take over until the council can appoint a replacement by majority vote.
+Then, in November, a new mayor will be elected.

+Foster said in a statement that the City Council “appreciates the time and dedication that Mayor Shubert has put in to serving the citizens of Hudson.”

 Explaining his resignation online, Shubert said he has “given considerable thought to the next stage of my life” since the death of his wife.
 With retirement nearing and city hall “entering a new era” amid turnover, he wrote, his “role as a change agent is complete.”